jdksec/jdk-tools/custom/README.md

 # Hostscan

 Basic scanner for all hosts, can be used as `hostscan.sh 192.168.1.1 "--top-ports 100" "--top-ports 20"` to define the nmap ports you want to scan

+# Fileupload (server and client)
+Small golang script that will allow file uploads to the current dir over https using a baked in key.
+Client is formatted to perform the upload for you or you can use curl